-Matter of Obshatko, 27 I&N Dec.
-173, 176-77 (BIA 2017).
+Matter of Obshatko at 176-77.

-The Ninth Circuit earlier had held that the categorical approach did apply in this inquiry.
+The Ninth Circuit previously had held that the categorical approach applies in this inquiry.
 See Alanis-Alvarado v.
 Holder, 558 F.3d 833, 836-38 (9th Cir.
-2009).
-However, in 2019 the Ninth Circuit decided to defer to the Board and reversed Alanis-Alvarado.
+2009) (applying the modified categorical approach after finding that a conviction under Pen C § 273.6(a) was overbroad and divisible because it could include a finding of violation of some orders that would not trigger the deportation ground, but then finding that the instant conviction was a deportable crime of child abuse).
+In 2019, however, the Ninth Circuit decided to defer to the Board and reversed Alanis-Alvarado, agreeing that the immigration courts should review the state court record to determine whether the respondent has violated the stay-away part of the order.
 See Diaz-Quirazco v.
 Barr, 931 F.3d 830 (9th Cir.
 2019).
 Advocates may make a retroactivity argument that guilty pleas or agreements from before November 17, 2017 (the date that Matter of Obshatko was published) should not be subject to the Obshatko rule, because defendants may have relied on the rule in Alanis-Alvarado, which was in force between its publication date of September 3, 2008 and Obshatko's publication on November 17, 2017.
 See discussion of the federal court rules against retroactive application of new agency standards established through adjudication in, e.g., Miguel-Miguel v.
 Gonzales, 500 F.3d 941 (9th Cir.
 2007).
 Advocates also can investigate arguments that this should apply to guilty pleas or civil agreements received even before Alanis-Alvarado was decided.